-The Work with pallets tutorials focus on how you can customize the runtime using pallets, including how to add simple and complex pallets to the runtime and how to use pallets in combination with smart contracts.
+The Build application logic tutorials focus on how you can customize the runtime using pallets, including how to add simple and complex pallets to the runtime and how to use pallets in combination with smart contracts.
 You'll learn how to:

 - Add a simple predefined pallet to the runtime.

 - Create a custom pallet using macros.